d3nt0nvanzan/vuln-assessment/README.md

 print(f"Adjusted Severity Score: {adjusted_severity:.1f}")
 ```

 This script provides a systematic approach to evaluating and normalizing the severity of vulnerabilities, ensuring a consistent assessment based on multiple factors.
+It should not be used in place of industry standard CVSS ratings.
+Please use caution as this may not be uniform to everyone's situation.